Financial Aid: What is it and How to Apply

 Student Financial Services has designed a three-step process to assist you in completing your FAFSA.
 The three-step process ensures your FAFSA is submitted in a timely manner, reduces paper submission, and results in a more accurate award letter for you.
 Please complete the entire three-step process

-Student Financial Services has designed to guarantee you the best application experience and review the application FAQs
+Student Financial Services has designed to guarantee you the best application experience.